 Page Experience Update – June 25, 2021 (Confirmed)

 Google announced their plan to begin using page experience as part of their ranking systems with the Page Experience Update, better known as Core Web Vitals.
-This change is set to play a full role in rankings by the end of August 2021.
-The update will consider a variety of page experience signals and Google noted that sites shouldn’t see drastic changes considering the slower rollout process.
+The update considered a variety of page experience signals – Largest Contentful Paint, Cumulative Layout Shift, and First Input Delay.
+Google noted that sites shouldn’t see drastic changes right away considering the slower rollout process.

 June 2021 Core Update – June 2, 2021 (Confirmed)